Mololuwa/myappsample/README.md

-#myApp
+#MyApp
-this is my App
+This is my App